YuriStratulat/Yuri-Stratulat/automation/testplan-automation.md

 * Password will be requested twice, and should match in both cases.
 * User will be asked for the password, everytime when accesing app acount details;

+## 3. Spending page
+*As a user I would like to be able to insert my spendings without accesing the acount details.
+Most important categories of spendings should be visible on the main screen.
+User should should be able to select a category and to insert amount*